ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

   ...

 While the frame-by-frame photometric output (columns 38 and below, in our example) can be useful for, e.g. variable star work, for the purpose of generating a photometric catlog, we are only interested in the global properties of the source (columns 3-11) and in the combined photometry properties (columns 12-37).
-We can use these quantity for instance, to perform a first inspection of the photometry and confirm that the reduction has produced good quality output.
+For example, we can use these quantities to perform a first inspection of the photometry.
 In our example, we can see in the plot below that the photometric error and the signal-to-noise follow expected and well-defined trends as function of source magnitude.
 The sharpness values (see `Culling the catalog <../catalogs.srt>`_ for more details) are also close to 0 for a large range of magnitudes, demonstrating the good outcome of the PSF-photometry.

 .. figure:: ../images/M92_Doc_Catplot.png
   :width: 800